balena-io/balena-cli-advanced-masterclass/README.md

 ?
 Select application
 ❯ heds/artik530
   heds/orangepi
-  heds/stagingcliapp
+  heds/stagingclifleet
   heds/switchapp
   heds/vpn-changed
 ```

-Note that the applications listed are not all of the `fincm3` device type, but
+Note that the Fleets listed are not all of the `fincm3` device type, but
 share a common architecture, so this could be `aarch64`, `armv7hf` or `armv6`
 for the Fin.
-You should be very careful when selecting an application of a
+You should be very careful when selecting a Fleet of a
 different device type, as you may find issues when the device attempts to run
 the application code for a device without the same peripherals or system-on-chip
 layout.